plone/training/docs/mastering-plone/user_generated_content.md

 More info in {doc}`code`
 ````

+How do prospective speakers submit talks?
+We let them register on the site and grant the right to create talks.
+For this we go back to changing the site through the web.

 (user-content-self-reg-label)=

 ## Self-registration

-- Go to the control panel {guilabel}`security`  at <http://localhost:3000/controlpanel/security> and enable self-registration.
+- Go to the {guilabel}`Security` control panel at <http://localhost:3000/controlpanel/security> and enable self-registration.
-- Leave "Enable User Folders" off unless you want a community site, in which users can create any content they want in their home folder.
+- Leave {guilabel}`Enable User Folders` off unless you want a community site, in which users can create any content they want in their home folder.
-- Select the option 'Use email address as login name'.
+- Select the option {guilabel}`Use email address as login name`.

 (user-content-constrain-types-label)=

 ## Constrain types to be addable

-On the page `schedule` select {guilabel}`Restrictions…` <http://localhost:8080/Plone/schedule/folder_constraintypes_form> from the {guilabel}`Add new_` menu.
+On the schedule page, select {guilabel}`Restrictions…` <http://localhost:8080/Plone/schedule/folder_constraintypes_form> from the {guilabel}`Add new` menu.
-Restrict to adding only talks.
+Restrict to only allow adding talks.

 ```{note}
 This action is only available in Plone's Classic UI frontend, and not its Volto frontend.